 The main attraction here is hiking and there are two main trails through the park, each of which emerges onto a picturesque white sandy beach.
 After leaving the park headquarters, a well-maintained concrete path takes you a few hundred metres to a short rope bridge, after which the route splits and the terrain becomes a little more rugged and natural.

 To the right is the trail to Monkey Beach, the more popular route.
 There are a few short climbs, but if you’re feeling the effects of too much Penang food and want to take it easy, this is a good option.
 The trail follows the coast and offers glimpses of the sea through the dense jungle before emerging onto the shore itself, about 40 minutes later (less if you are a fast walker).
+Please note the quality of the trail can be variable in places and watch your step at all time -- a Travelfish regular was very badly injured and hospitalised after a fall on this trail.
 The relative ease of access means that the beach can be quite busy, especially at weekends.

 As the name of the beach suggests, the crowds are often augmented by troupes of mean macaques — they are basically harmless but won’t think twice about swiping food, so be alert.
 A few makeshift stalls along the beach sell overpriced snacks and water, and since the water here is relatively clean and often jellyfish-free – unlike other beaches in Penang – this is a great place to cool off in the sea after your trek.
 Do check the water, however, because the jellyfish stings can be very painful.
 If you feel that your walk to the beach was a bit too easy, you could always challenge yourself with a trek up to the lighthouse on the hill above the beach.